90 Hay Street, Woodlands

 There was a small ancient enclosure of pasture, owned from the 1520s by St John’s College, which sat alongside Hay Street and was known as Hay Street Close.

-At the time of Parliamentary Enclosure in 1816 St John’s ceded this close to the Earl of Hardwicke, in exchange for another close elsewhere.
+At the time of Parliamentary Enclosure in 1808-1816 St John’s ceded this close to the Earl of Hardwicke, in exchange for another close elsewhere.
 At the same time Hardwicke received two allotments of land adjoining his newly acquired ancient close.
 One was a small area on the west taken from Hay Street and the other a larger area of arable land taken from the open field known as The Crofts or Crafts.

 The total area of the three areas of land extended to 3a 1r 7p, although the front close remained pasture and rear part arable.
-In 1839 they were both let to James Kefford, a small farmer, who lived at Orchard Cottage (today 58 Hay Street).
+In 1839 they were both let to James Kefford, a small farmer, who lived at Orchard Cottage, today 58 Hay Street.

 At an auction sale held 15 June 1892, as part of the dispersal of the Hardwicke estate, Lot 14, which included this holding, was bought by George Cannon.
 In an Altered Tithe Apportionment dated 1896, George Cannon is recorded as owner and George Duke, father of his son in law John Duke, as tenant.

-Occupiers of The Woodlands (as currently identfied)
+Owners and Occupiers of Woodlands

-Dates Occupiers Notes
+Dates Owners & Occupiers Notes

-1908 Mrs Duke
+1908-1910 Mrs Florence Ann Duke

 1911-1916 John Thomas & Ellen Eliza Solomon